TSP Performance in February

 Inflation is a political football.
 Politicians do not want to be blamed for inflation.
 With headlines like “Inflation Highest in 40 Years”, it does not take a political strategist to see that bad news like this could influence an election.

 The reality is that inflation is still a problem.
 It is still impacting performance of the stock market.
 In January, inflation increased 0.5%.
 That is higher than what economists had anticipated.
 In fact, the rate of inflation reverted back to what it was five months earlier.
-Here is how inflation impacted prices of everyday items over a one-year period:

-It may take a few days for people to figure out the headlines are not necessarily accurate.
+It may take a few days for people to figure out that the headlines are not necessarily accurate.
 Over the past two years, we have read inflation is transitory, declining, improving, cooling, easing, abating, and actually slowing down.
 “And yet we turn around and observe actually that everything has gone up widely in price.
 Who are you going to believe, the experts or your own eyes?,” writes The Epoch Times.

 In other words, inflation is still with us, the Federal Reserve is likely to continue its policy on rate increases, and this may have an impact on stock prices.